 As mentioned previously, one of the most important steps in treating sciatica is to determine the proper cause.
 Only by doing so can a treatment method be decided and tested.
 As well as this, a holistic view must be taken where the patient’s lifestyle and medical history are taken into account.

-When you visit the team at Morley Chiropractic Clinic to treat your sciatica, the first action we will undertake will be to asses the root cause of your pain, from then on we can create a tailored treatment plan to lessen your pain and improve your quality of life.
+When you visit the team at Morley Chiropractic Clinic to treat your sciatica, the first action we will undertake will be to assess the root cause of your pain, from then on we can create a tailored treatment plan to lessen your pain and improve your quality of life.

 If you’ve read our previous post you’ll have a good understanding of how chiropractic treatment works.
 But to summarise briefly, we create an environment within the body to facilitate its own natural healing processes.
-These non-invasive, drug free methods, work on the basis that restricted movement and reduced function leads to pain.
-By freeing up the joints, and allowing the body’s own healing mechanisms take place unrestricted, we aim to reduce the suffering of those with sciatica.
+These non-invasive, drug-free methods, work on the basis that restricted movement and reduced function leads to pain.
+By freeing up the joints, and allowing the body’s own healing mechanisms to take place unrestricted, we aim to reduce the suffering of those with sciatica.